 Utilizing an excavator positioned next to the chamber rows, the initial backfill can now be placed over top of the fabric.
-After the minimum required initial backfill over top of the chambers has been placed (total cover of 23.5" (590 mm) for HS180 & 18" (450 mm) for HS75), compaction of the backfill may begin.
+After the minimum required initial backfill over top of the chambers has been placed (total cover of 23.5" [590 mm] for HS180 and HS290), compaction of the backfill may begin.
 It is recommended that the compaction equipment travels parallel with chamber rows.
 Refer to Table 3 for Backfill Compaction Recommendations and to Table 4 for the maximum allowable construction loads.